credmark/credmark-models-py/README.md

 A model is a python code file which implements the model and a `yaml` file which describes some metadata.
 See an example in the `models/pi` folder.

+Standards:

+- Model slugs can contain letters (upper and lowercase), numbers, and hyphen.
+In general, use a hypen between words.
+They must be unique in a case-insensitive manner.

+- Input variables and Output data fields should use camel-cased names.

 ### Model Yaml

 First create a folder in the `models` folder that will hold all of your models, for example `models/my_models`.